 Mental Health in the Working World

-On the one hand, the increase in atypical forms of employment is based on economic changes that accompany new challenges for companies.
+On the one hand, the increase in atypical forms of employment is based on economic changes that correlate with new challenges for companies.
 Flexibilisation and delimitation of working hours and forms of work as well as employment relationships can be observed for a better adaptation to the demands of the market.
 On the other hand, deregulation of employment relationships encourages the spread of different forms of atypical employment.

-The following questions are discussed frequently both in political and in academic discussions: Is atypical employment precarious employment?
+The following questions are discussed frequently both in political and academic discussions: Is atypical employment precarious employment?
 And does it lead to impairments of health?

 For further information please refer to our German Website.